 Click the blue Try it button, and your image will then be transferred to the older reverse image search.

 Ditch Google Lens and bring the older reverse image search back

 If you’d prefer to kick out Google Lens entirely and have the image directly sent to Google Images every time, then a simple Chrome tweak is all that’s needed.

 In your Chrome browser, type the following into your URL address bar.

 That will bring up the setting for Google Lens.
 To disable it, drop down the menu and select Disabled.

 Restart your Chrome browser to save the changes.
 Google Lens will now be gone, and you can go back to using Google Images for your reverse image searches.

 A reverse image search is when you upload an image to Google (or give it a direct image URL), and it gives you all the sites where that image appears.
-This is tremendously helpful if you’re a photographer and want to make sure your work has not been stolen.
+This is tremendously helpful if you’re a photographer and want to ensure your work has not been stolen.
 Or if you want to credit a photo, and you need to find the source, Google can help you there too.